Ursula Benincasa: Theatine sisters

-In 1583, she founded the Oblate Sisters of the Immaculate Conception of the Virgin Mary (Italian: Oblate della SS.
-Concezione di Maria) next to the church at Castel Sant'Elmo.
+In 1583, she founded the Oblate Sisters of the Immaculate Conception of the Virgin Mary next to the church at Castel Sant'Elmo.
 Her sisters, among them Christina who became the first superioress, and some of her nieces formed the community.
 Little by little, other pious women joined them, to the number of sixty, whose members devoted themselves to the education of youth, especially of the girls.

 In 1617, Ursula Benincasa had a vision of the Virgin Mary and the baby Jesus.
 This vision is at the origin of the Blue Scapular of the Immaculate Conception and the foundation of the Hermitage of the Contemplative Sisters of the Immaculate Conception.
 The rule was that of an ascetic life devoted to contemplative prayer to support the apostolic work of the Oblates.
 In 1617, Benincasa had the revelation that her community was to join the Theatine Order, which was authorized by Pope Urban VIII in 1633.

 After her death, a large monastic complex was built around the first buildings.
 After the Italian unification, a free girls' school opened there.
 Since 2004, this complex has been the seat of the Suor Orsola Benincasa University of Naples.

+Beatification process

 Benincasa's spiritual writings were approved by theologians on 7 August 1793.
-On 7 August 1793 her religious virtues were recognized by Pope Pius VI, who declared her venerable.
+On 7 August 1793 her religious virtues were recognised by Pope Pius VI, who declared her venerable.